 Almost every power tool company sells a circular saw, so choosing the right one for your workshop can be challenging.
 Whether you’re a DIYer seeking a lightweight cordless option or a pro in the market for a feature-loaded model, this guide will help you get a handle on what to look for.
 Plus, we’ll tip you off as to which of the best circular saw options top our list of recommendations.

-- BEST FOR PROS: SKILSAW 7-1/4-Inch Lightweight Circular Saw
+- BEST FOR PROS: SKILSAW 7-1/4-Inch Worm Drive Circular Saw

-Motor alignment, run speed, amperage, and blade types are all essential aspects of a circular saw.
-Here’s a quick primer to get you started.
+Motor alignment, run speed, amperages, and blade types are all essential aspects of a circular saw, so here’s a quick primer to get started.

 Sidewinder vs. Worm Drive